 A greenhouse provides the warmth, while also proving overhead cover if the great British weather should turn.
 This environment can extend the length of time spent entertaining outdoors, as not to put a dampener on summer soriees.
 And not just for summer, there’s the potential to use our gardens for entertaining for 8 or 9 months of the year.

 Make best use of space by incorporating a potting bench in the corner of your greenhouse.
 Being in the same enclosure where you grow your fruit and veg makes your panting much more efficient.
 The dry and bright environment will allow you to work on your plants no matter the weather.

 Combine pretty with practical by storing colourful seed packets on an open stand and keeping beautiful vintage gardening books out on show.
 Adding a radio will help to make the space sing with creativity.

 No space in your home for a dedicated hobby room?
-If you don’t mind the warmth, why not use the garden building as a room to house your hobbies.
+If you don’t mind the warmth, why not use the garden building as a room to house a hobby.
 Whether you’re after a spot to sew or a place to paint, greenhouses are ideal; light, airy and bursting with beautiful blooms, creative inspiration is bound to strike!

 For something a little bit different, think about lighting ideas.
+If you don’t want the expense and hassle of running power to your greenhouse consider alternative lighting options instead.
 During dull weather add lanterns to create a cosy ambiance to counteract the grey.
 Adding solar powered fairy lights will add a pretty touch after the sun sets on balmy summer night.